ceford/cefjdemos-data-jdm-help/articles/en/banners/banners-edit.md

 The following options are: (*-Use Client Default-, Unlimited, Yearly, Monthly, Weekly, Daily*).

-- **Track Impressions.** Whether or not to track the number of times the banner is displayed to web site visitors.
+- **Track Impressions** Whether or not to track the number of times the banner is displayed to web site visitors.
-- **Track Clicks.** Whether or not to track the number of times the banner is clicked by web site visitors.
+- **Track Clicks** Whether or not to track the number of times the banner is clicked by web site visitors.

 ### Publishing Tab